effExTeam/Precision-Observables-and-Higgs-Signals-Effective-passageto-select-BSM/README.md

-# Precision Observables and Higgs Signals Effective passage to select BSM
+# Effective limits on single scalar extensions in the light of recent LHC data